Azure/azure-ai-cli/src/extensions/testframework/README.md

 * `name` (required): The name of the test case.
 * `command`, `script`, `bash` (required): The command or script to run.
+- `env` (optional): A dictionary of environment variables to set before running the command or script.
 - `input` (optional): The input to pass to the command or script.
 - `expect` (optional): A list of regular expressions that must be matched in the stdout/stderr output.
 - `expect-gpt` (optional): A string that instructs the LLM (e.g. GPT-4) to decide pass/fail based on stdout/stderr.